 Bespoke Digital Solutions’ Mary Clare Bland takes the same approach: “I offer to write blog posts.
 Most blog editors are happy to offer guest blogging opportunities because it means less work for them.

 I typically pitch a few ideas to them.
-The tricks are:
+The

 1. to make sure I have excellent content on my site I can link to and